TechnoByteJS/perplexityjb/README.md

-## 2. Fake context (needs a good prompt, very good for erotic writing/roleplay)
+## Method 2: Fake context (better method, very good for erotic writing/roleplay)

 **What does it do?**